FabMo/fabmo-profile-handibot-1/README.md

 # fabmo-profile-handibot
-FabMo machine profile for the Handibot.
+FabMo machine profile for the Handibot - 1.